This post may contain affiliate links. If you click through and make a purchase I will receive a commission at no extra

 Eggs should be turned a minimum of 3 times daily before you set them in an incubator or under a broody.
-Simply turn the eggs so either the X or O is showing, whichever was previously facing down.
-Goose eggs should be stored laying flat and not upright in a carton.
+Simply turn the eggs so either the X or O shows, whichever was previously facing down.
+Goose eggs should be stored lying flat and not upright in a carton.

 When you’re ready to start incubating the eggs you can place them under a broody or into your incubator.
-The eggs need to kept on their sides during incubation and should never be placed upright in an incubator.
+The eggs need to be kept on their sides during incubation and should never be placed upright in an incubator.

 I use this (relatively) cheap and easy-to-clean incubator for hatching.
 My preferred incubator for the actual incubation process is a trusty old Brinsea Octagon 20, which can fit up to 9 goose eggs.
 That type of Brinsea is no longer made – the newer version is here.

 Temperature for Incubating Goose Eggs

 Goose eggs need to be incubated at 99.5F for the duration of incubating with a forced air incubator or 100.5F for a still air incubator.
 After lock down you should lower the temp to 98-99F to increase the oxygen levels for the goslings.
-Once they have internally pipped they will start using their lungs to breath air.
+Once they have internally pipped they will start using their lungs to breathe air.

-For my own hatching in a humid climate, I need to run the incubator around 30% humidity for the first 26 days and then increase to about 60% for hatching.
+For my own hatching in a humid climate, I need to run the incubator around 30% humidity for the first 26 days and then increase it to about 60% for hatching.